Home/Key Procedures/Ovarian Cystectomy

 • The patient will be subjected to general anesthesia or local anesthesia intravenously for sedation.

-• The surgeon will make three or four small incisions in the abdomen to insert laparoscope and other surgical instruments to remove the cysts.
+• The surgeon will make three or four small incisions in the abdomen to insert a laparoscope and other surgical instruments to remove the cysts.

 • A laparoscope with a video camera at its end is inserted in to one of the incision to view the internal organs on a monitor in the operating room.
 The images displayed on the monitor helps the surgeon to guide the surgical instruments to the exact location of the ovarian cyst.